easyw/kicad-3d-models-in-freecad/README.md

 The only requirements, different from the actual way of using kicad is to substitute Wings3D with FreeCAD and, obviously, populate the 3D models with STEP lib...

-The repo will have model starting from a FreeCAD project modeled in mm with a standar origin and orientation
+The repo will have models starting from a FreeCAD project modeled in mm with a standar origin and orientation

                                             -----> STEP model exported (union of parts)

                                             -----> VRML model exported (scaled 1/2.54)

 If you would like to share your models, I'll be happy to add these to the 3D repo!!! :)

 thank you for any suggestion and feedback,

 Maurice